ANETILab/stop_accessibility/README.md

 |    008951 | POLYGON ((19.215675 47.449231, [...], 19.215675 47.449231)) | bicycle |      10 |
 |    008951 | POLYGON ((19.210675 47.456055, [...], 19.210675 47.456055)) | bicycle |      15 |

-NB: geometries are shortened
+NB: geometries are shortened in the sample above, consequently not valid

-- geometries are in EPSG:4326 projection
-- range is in minute

 ## caveats